DangerDrome/DangerOS/README.md

 > 4. reboot the system and login as an admin/sudo user and open the terminal.

 > [!WARNING]
-> The renaming instructions are mostly done via the gnome terminal.
+> The renaming instructions are mostly done via the gnome terminal after the base OS install.
 <br>